Period Matrices of Real Riemann Surfaces and Fundamental Domains

-The case in which $2g_0$ equals 2 is particularly interesting (Section \ref{sez:CaseGenusTwo}).
-It exhibits the remarkable peculiarity that the group $\mathbb{K}_{2,1}$ coincides with the whole $\mathbf{GL}\left(2,\mathbb{Z}\right)$.
-As a consequence, the two reformulations above reconduct the original problem to a classical one already solved: the reduction of positive definite binary quadratic forms.
-No usage of ``gluing'' techniques is required in this case.\\ The formulas expressing the result are very simple: Let us denote by the generic element of $\mathcal{W}_{2,1}$; a fundamental domain $\mathcal{D}$ for the modular action $\mathfrak{M}$ of the group $\mathbb{G}_{2,1}\subset\mathbf{Sp}\left(4,\mathbb{Z}\right)$ on this last one is given by the following system of inequalities:
+The case in which $2g_0$ equals 2 is particularly interesting (Section~\ref{sez:CaseGenusTwo}).
+It exhibits the remarkab\-le peculiarity that the group $\mathbb{K}_{2,1}$ coincides with the whole $\mathbf{GL}(2,\mathbb{Z})$.
+As a~f\/irst consequence, the two reformulations above reconduct the original problem to a~classical one already solved: the reduction of positive def\/inite binary quadratic forms.
+No usage of ``gluing'' techniques is required in this case.
+By a~straightforward calculation one can reobtain a~result already known to Silhol \cite{SilAlg}.
+Let us denote by